TV Tropes Needs Your Help

 - In the Star Trek: Voyager episode "Deadlock" the 'real' Harry Kim and Naomi Wildman are killed, and replaced with duplicates from another Voyager (coming across a space-time rift) which self-destructs taking out some alien invaders.

 - Inverted, and arguably its most important plot point: it is in fact the "main" universe's Peter who dies as a kid.
 This sets the plot in motion as his father, Walter, goes on a journey to the alternate universe to steal back his sick yet not dead son from his alternate self and cure him like he should have done.
+This winds up being the only thing that prevents the end of all reality as Peter was supposed to die in all possible timelines.

 - And at the end of the fourth season, Agent Lincoln Lee decides to stay in the alternate universe for good, where shortly before his counterpart was killed.